WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/readme.md

 The ESNext syntax is compatible with most modern browsers, but unfortunately not IE11.
 Additionally, the ESNext code examples include JSX syntax, which requires a build step using webpack to transform into code that can be run in your browser.

-For this tutorial, all examples will be in straight ES5 code that can be run straight in your browser and does not require an additional build step.
+For this tutorial, all examples are written as the ES5 variation of JavaScript that can be run straight in your browser and does not require an additional build step.

 ## Extending the Block Editor